ibm-cloud-architecture/refarch-privatecloud/rhel_install/Installing_ICP_on_prem_rhel.md

 *NOTE:* For RHEL v7.x, by default root can login via ssh using a password.

-The configuration for ssh is in /etc/ssh/sshd_config.
-You will notice that PermitRootLogin is commented out.
-However, UsePAM is set to yes.
-A PAM configuration file for sshd is in /etc/pam.d.
-Configuration of the PAM plugin for sshd is beyond the scope of this document.
+The configuration for ssh is in `/etc/ssh/sshd_config`.
+You will notice that `PermitRootLogin` is commented out.
+However, `UsePAM` is set to yes.
+A PAM configuration file for `sshd` is in `/etc/pam.d`.
+Configuration of the PAM plugin for `sshd` is beyond the scope of this document.

 ## Yum repository configuration